grassii/ruri/README.md

 # ruri

-A **shitty bash script for macOS** that lets you record your desktop via ffmpeg, convert it to .webm and upload it directly to your favourite pomf.se clone
+A **shitty bash script for macOS** that lets you record your desktop via ffmpeg, convert it to .webm and upload it directly to your favourite pomf.se clone.

+It's using **growlnotify** for the custom notifications.
+You can find my Growl skin here

 ## Setup